rm4-25/lsf_3/README.md

 ## Licensing

-All Listening in/to South Florida media (pictures, sounds, and content) is licensed through the CC- ... license
+All Listening in/to South Florida media (pictures, sounds, and content) is licensed through <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline-block;">CC BY-NC-SA 4.0</a>

-The "Ed" Jekyll theme is licensed through the MIT License.
+The "Ed" Jekyll theme is under an <a href="https://www.mit.edu/~amini/LICENSE.md">MIT license</a>.

-Leaflet is an open source browser software plug-in licensed through ...
+Leaflet is an open source browser software plug-in licensed under BSD-2 Clause License.